 IFM is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

 DC: Northwestern Health Sciences University (NWHSU) provides continuing education credit for chiropractic physicians.
-An application will be submitted to NWHSU who applies to all states, except AZ, KY, OK, NY, TN, and TX.
-Applications will be submitted for 18 CEU hours.
+An application was submitted to NWHSU who applied to all states, except AZ, KY, OK, NY, TN, and TX.
+Applications were submitted for 18 continuing education hours.
 For a complete list of states and approval hours, please contact IFM.

 ND: Generally, programs that are accredited through the ACCME for CME credits are approved by naturopathic state licensing boards.
 Contact your state naturopathic board to inquire if CME credits from ACCME-accredited organizations are accepted.